Welcome! Please use your phone to verify your login!

 China Town: Pass through the iconic Chinese archway and head into the third largest China Town in Europe.
 There are lots of Chinese restaurants and supermarkets around.
 During Chinese New Year the whole place turns into a huge celebration.

-St. Peter Square & Library: Not to confuse with the one in Vatican City, Manchester's St. Peter's Square is where the beautiful Manchester Central Library is located.
+St. Peter Square and Library: Not to confuse with the one in Vatican City, Manchester's St. Peter's Square is where the beautiful Manchester Central Library is located.
 The impressive building features a neoclassical rotunda, which is rather unusual in the North.

 Manchester Town Hall: Completed in 1877, the town hall is built in a new-gothic architecture and one of the architectural highlights of the city.
 Enter the building and be blown away by the interior: fairy tale stairways and stunning archway windows.

-From Football to Shopping
+From football to shopping

-Football Museum & Stadiums: When in Manchester, football is something that you can’t ignore.
+Football Museum and Stadiums: When in Manchester, football is something that you can’t ignore.
 In the Football Museum, you’ll learn about the importance of football in the city.
 If you’re a real fan, visit the Old Trafford Stadium or the Etihad Stadium, depending on your preference.

-Trafford Centre & Sea Life: This is a must for some retail therapy.
+Trafford Centre and Sea Life: This is a must for some retail therapy.
 The massive building strikes with a beautiful interior, loads of shops, a massive food court and a cinema.
 Sea Life has over 5,000 creatures living underneath the surface of the oceans.

 St. Ann’s Square: Another one for the shopping queens: brand boutiques, cute little shops and all that in narrow street and beautiful small passageways.
 Also home to St. Ann’s Church, a wonderful Parish Church with beautiful stained glass windows.